Top 3 GoDaddy Alternatives: Hosting, Email & Domains in 2018

 We can say from our own experience with WordPress sites, that we’ve had more sites hacked on GoDaddy than almost any other platform (except for iPage).
 In our opinion, they just aren’t as security conscious as other hosts.

 Sign up with Bluehost, and drop GoDaddy…the only thing you’ll regret is that you didn’t ditch GoDaddy sooner!

 SiteGround is literally so awesome, it’s hard for us to think of anything bad to say about them.
-They are one of our favorite hosting companies (if you don’t believe us, look and see where this site is hosted).
+They are a great company to use and definitely a top choice (if you don’t believe us, look and see where this site is hosted).
 They provide premium hosting and support at a fraction of a premium price.
-Here are two things that make SiteGround a much better choice than GoDaddy:
+There are two main reasons why SiteGround is a much better choice than GoDaddy: